Frequently Asked Questions

 Do you take insurance?

 I take insurance via Nourish.
 It is an amazing online telehealth company I work for.
 They are super easy to schedule appointments and will check your insurance coverage for you with a guarantee that you won’t pay anything out of pocket without an e-mail heads up.
 Most of my clients pay 0 out of pocket including no co-pay.
 They have fantastic resources and a great platform for video visits.
-I highly recommend it.
+They even pay for you to get labs 4x per year (zero cost to you!)
+I highly recommend them!

 For more information, click here